 Depth-first: A picture is processed by all the processing stages, before moving on the next picture in output order.

 The base text for this version of the document is JVET-AG2032.

+Version 2 of this document corrects a missing bracket in the constituent rectangles SEI message.

 To be integrated: None